nicolerizzo22/YouTubeTrendingVideo/README.md

 - likes
 - comments

-The script will compile this information into a list, and then convert it into a pandas DataFrame.
+The script will compile this information into a list, and then convert it into a pandas DataFrame. \
 We'll save the data to a CSV file named `trending_videos.csv`, allowing analysis of trends and patterns in the collected video data.

+### Below are the project objectives with their associated outcomes:

 | Objective | Outcome |
 | ---------------------------------------                                   | --------------------------------------------------------------------------------------- |